As an administrator, use default routing to set up a domain-wide routing policy for inbound messages.

 - Pattern match—Enter a regular expression to specify a set of recipients in your domain.

 - Group membership—Select from one or more groups in the list.
 Create your groups from the Groups tab.

-Note: This option affects both direct and indirect group members.
-For example, if Group B is a member of Group A, users in Group B are indirect members of Group A.
+Note: This option affects both direct and child group members.
+For example, if Group B is a member of Group A, users in Group B are child members of Group A.

-See the following descriptions for more details about routing controls:Add X-Gm-Original-To header
+Read more details about routing controls:Add X-Gm-Original-To header

-Messages that are routed through Gmail are automatically filtered for spam and phishing.
+Messages routed through Gmail are automatically filtered for spam and phishing.
 Select Add X-Gm-Spam header and X-Gm-Phishy header to add the following headers to indicate the spam and phishing status of the message:

-1 indicates that a message is spam: X-Gm-Spam: 1
+- 1 indicates a message is spam: X-Gm-Spam: 1

-You can add 1 or more custom headers to messages that are affected by a Receiving routing setting, Sending routing setting, or other setting.
-For example, you can add a header that matches the description that you entered for the setting.
-This can be helpful for analyzing why a message was routed in a certain way, or why a filter was triggered.
+For example, add a header that matches the description you entered in the setting.
+This can help you determine how a message was routed, or why a filter was triggered.

 Also reroute spam

 The Also reroute spam option is available when you select the Change route option.
 Also reroute spam lets you route all mail that matches the criteria in the setting, including mail that has been marked as spam.